 The ten-mile stretch of route 192 between Disney World and the town of Kissimmee is lined with moderate and budget priced accommodations along with a wide array of restaurants, shops and entertainment facilities.
 You can still find hotel rooms in the $25 to $50 range along this highway.
 Look for hotel discount coupon codes to save even more when booking your Orlando vacation.

 There are additional accommodations near downtown Orlando, in the vicinity of the two airports and scattered throughout the area.
-This area is also where you will find the best deals on Orlando Hotels.
 There are also many Disney vacation home communities that are located just outside the main entrance to the Disney parks.

 We’ve put together a list of some of the more popular Disney discount hotels in Kissimmee.

 There are great concentrations of souvenir shops, boutiques, specialty stores and shopping malls in the theme-park strip along route 4 southwest of downtown.
 You will find shops scattered throughout the major theme parks and in the hotel complexes.
 There are many shops and malls in Lake Buena Vista or along route 192 to Kissimmee and along International Boulevard near Universal Studios.
 Additional shopping centers are concentrated in downtown Orlando at Church Street and in the suburban communities of Altamonte Springs and Winter Park.
 The Florida Mall, located on Orange Blossom Trail, is the largest in Orlando with over 250 stores.

 For serious shoppers, there are two very large Belz Factory Outlet Malls at West Oakridge Road and along International Drive near Universal Studios.
 Orlando Premium Outlets and the Lake Buena Vista Factory Stores are outlet malls located near Disney World.